-Maintenance of Effort - The recipient must agree to maintain non-Federal funding for award activities at a level that is equal to or greater than expenditures for such activities during the fiscal year prior to receiving the award, as required by Section 803(b) of the Public Health Service Act.
-The MOE must be submitted as Attachment 4.
+The recipient must agree to maintain non-Federal funding for award activities at a level that is equal to or greater than expenditures for such activities during the fiscal year prior to receiving the award, as required by Section 803(b) of the Public Health Service Act.
+Complete the MOE information and submit as Attachment 4.